ARastrojo/Metagenomics/UNIT_4 Taxonomic Classification.md

 # Note that we have "modify" the name of the files in the link, just for convinience
 ```

-> _-r_ option does not exit in mac, take care creating symbolic link in mac with relative path, although it is possible to create them, it is better to use absolute paths in mac.
+> _-r_ option does not exit in mac, take care creating symbolic link in mac with relative path, although it is possible to create, it is better to use absolute paths in mac.

 Addittionaly, we are going to download quality filtered reads from *virome_2* to compare taxonomic classification from both viromes: